bsullivan44/data_for_cosmonauts/README.md

-# Data For Cosmonauts ! :star2: :star: :dizzy:
+# Data For Cosmonauts ! :boom: :star2: :star: :dizzy:

 An introductory course on the world of data science and machine-learning for cosmonauts.The real purpose of the course though is evidential thinking with data.
 The method will be those conventional to data-science and machine-learning.